girishbapat/ganpati/README.md

 cd /d d:\temp
 java -version
-It should return any version more than 1.8 like below: java version "1.8.0_181"
+It should return any version more than 17 like below: openjdk version "17.0.10" 2024-01-16
-Java(TM) SE Runtime Environment (build 1.8.0_181-b13)
+OpenJDK Runtime Environment Temurin-17.0.10+7 (build 17.0.10+7)
-Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)
+OpenJDK 64-Bit Server VM Temurin-17.0.10+7 (build 17.0.10+7, mixed mode, sharing)

-If it does not then you need to install JRE 1.8+
+If it does not then you need to install JRE 17+

 4. Now execute actual application with below command from same command prompt cd /d d:\temp